shivan-s/shivan.xyz/content/resume/_index.md

 ## Goal

-My Goal is to become a fullstack software developer.
+To become a fullstack software developer.

 ## Education